-This paper offers an overview of the Belt and Road Initiative (BRI), which is a Chinese development strategy that focuses on connectivity and economic, cultural and political cooperation between China and the world through the historical land-based and new maritime Silk Road.
-In particular, the paper discusses the Pakistani section of the BRI, known as the China Pakistan Economic Corridor (CPEC).
-The paper discusses the human resource development aspects of CPEC and outlines the important collaborative role that business schools in China, Pakistan and other countries along the Belt and Road may play to support this important initiative.
-Given the vast scale of investment and infrastructure development related to this initiative (estimated to be more than \$60 billion in Pakistan alone), it is important to pay attention to the enormous need of technically and cross-culturally competent managers and business leaders to support this initiative.
+This paper offers a critical overview of the Belt and Road Initiative (BRI), which is a Chinese development strategy that focuses on economic, cultural and political cooperation between China and the world through the land-based and maritime Silk Road.
+In particular, it discusses the Pakistani section of the BRI, known as the China Pakistan Economic Corridor (CPEC).
+The paper discusses the financial and other aspects of CPEC, highlights its significance for China and Pakistan, and also outlines some key issues and challenges.

-Key words: Belt and Road Initiative, business schools, China Pakistan Economic Corridor, human resource development, One Belt One Road, Silk Road
+Key words: Belt and Road Initiative, China Pakistan Economic Corridor, One Belt One Road, Silk Road